neildunlop/simplejava/Readme2.md

 3. You'll be asked if you want to apply the configuration.
 Enter **'Y'**.

 4. Open your web browser and navigate to [the Concourse web UI](http://192.168.100.4:8080/).
 You should see your new pipeline listed.

+5. Clicking on the icon at the top left of the screen will open the Pipeline List and show all the pipelines that are currently registered with the server.
+Clicking the '**play/pause**' icon to the left of our pipeline will start the pipeline and update the display.